 2. Filtering capability

-Claims 60+ Contaminants incl chlorine, heavy metals, pathogens, etc Note: Unknown proprietary technology
+Claims 60+ Contaminants incl chlorine, heavy metals, pathogens, etc. Lacks independent testing / certification Note: Unknown proprietary technology

 3. Water flow